The sun cross

 Informing the figure above is the “broken sun cross” or swastika below.
 This chiral shape is a symbol of the vernal sun.
 The swastika comes from the Sanskrit meaning “conducive to well being” or “auspicious”.
 As an asymmetrical indicator of life, it has a vivifying role in the reformation of the universe—it represents the feminine creative principle of the cosmos implied by a counter-clockwise mandala:

 The swastika also symbolises the cosmos, representing the spinning constellations of the celestial north pole.
 This is the rotational movement around a centre or immutable axis (axis mundi) designed by the Great Architect of the Universe—Isis:

 If we revisit the Hermetic phrase “as within, so without” then we are reminded that the shape of a cross on the ground is also a stereographic projection of an element.
 If we accept that the sun cross implies the iron cross, then the element we wish to investigate is naturally Fe:

 The stereographic projection of the alpha iron (α) appears below and we can place the apexes of the three pyramids upon it:

 The stereographic projection interprets time as space.
 So the design of Giza hints at the orbits of the planets, the alpha iron and the path of the Sun.
 In other words, Giza acknowledges the blueprint of the solar system writ large in the desert.
-It implies that the Egyptians knew that our spatial universe was like a shadow of the hyperspatial cosmos—our solar system is literally an iron atom as embodied by the sun cross.
+It implies that the Egyptians knew that our spatial universe was like a shadow of the hyperspatial cosmos—the solar system as the sun cross as the rhombicuboctahedron.